 What are Opioids and What Do They Do?

 Opioids include both prescription drugs like oxycodone and fentanyl, or illicit drugs like heroin.
 Despite their prescription, prescribed opioids are just as addictive as any other drug.
 They work by attaching themselves to opioid receptors in the central nervous system (CNS), activating a chemical called dopamine to requiring release.
 Dopamine is responsible for producing euphoria and pleasure, and it’s naturally released by the body when we do something we enjoy.
 Opioid abused forces this process to produce a very addictive high.

-Opioid abuse serves as a key to unlocking dormant compulsions within a person’s brain.
+Abusing opioids can lead to a variety of mental and physical problems.
 The resulting addiction is defined as a chronic, relapsing disease that alternates the brain’s mechanisms due to sustained drug use.
-Some of its symptoms are:

-- Persistent desire or unsuccessful effort to stop or reduce the use of substance
+- Persistent desire or unsuccessful effort to stop or reduce the use of the substance

-- Lack of behavioral control, i.e. overwhelming cravings, taking undue risks, etc.
+- Lack of behavioral control (overwhelming cravings, taking undue risks, etc.)

 - Inability to recognize significant behavior and relationship problems